News: socio-legal publications

 Follow the link for the latest news from the Foundation for Law Justice and Society for December 2017.

-The latest issue of the British Academy newsletter is now available.
+The latest issue of the BA International Newsletter is now available.

 The latest newsletter from the Campaign for Social Science (CSS) has now been published: see the website.